 You are eligible to participate in the Plan if you are an employee of a participating employer working primarily in Puerto Rico and your compensation is reported on a Form 499R-2/W-2PR wage reporting statement issued by that participating employer.
-If you are a full-time or a part-time employee regularly scheduled to work 20 or more hours a week: You are eligible to participate in the Plan on the first day of the first pay period after you become an employee of the Company in Puerto Rico.
-In other words, you are "immediately eligible" to participate in the Plan.

-If you are a part-time employee regularly scheduled to work fewer than 20 hours per week: You are eligible to participate in the Plan on the January 1 or July 1 after you are credited with:
+Before January 1, 2021, if you were a full-time or a part-time employee regularly scheduled to work 20 or more hours a week: You became eligible to participate in the Plan as soon as administratively practical following your first day of employment with the Company in Puerto Rico.
+In other words, you were "immediately eligible" to participate in the Plan.
+If you were a part-time employee regularly scheduled to work fewer than 20 hours per week, you were eligible to participate in the Plan on the January 1 or July 1 after you were credited with:

-- At least 1,000 Hours of Service during your first 12 months with the Company; or - > At least 1,000 Hours of Service in any calendar year beginning after your date of hire.
+- > At least 1,000 Hours of Service during your first 12 months with the Company; or - At least 1,000 Hours of Service in any calendar year beginning after your date of hire.